awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ## How in\-place upgrades affect the parameter groups for a cluster<a name="AuroraMySQL.Upgrading.ParamGroups"></a>

-Aurora parameter groups have different sets of configuration settings for clusters that are compatible with MySQL 5\.6, 5\.7, or 8\.0\.
+Aurora parameter groups have different sets of configuration settings for clusters that are compatible with MySQL 5\.7 or 8\.0\.
 When you perform an in\-place upgrade, the upgraded cluster and all its instances must use the corresponding cluster and instance parameter groups:

-+ Your cluster and instances might use the default 5\.6\-compatible parameter groups\.
-If so, the upgraded cluster and instance start with the default 5\.7\-compatible parameter groups\.
-If your cluster and instances use any custom parameter groups, make sure to create corresponding 5\.7\-compatible parameter groups\.
-Also make sure to specify those during the upgrade process\.
-+ Your cluster and instances might use the default 5\.7\-compatible parameter groups\.
+Your cluster and instances might use the default 5\.7\-compatible parameter groups\.
 If so, the upgraded cluster and instance start with the default 8\.0\-compatible parameter groups\.
 If your cluster and instances use any custom parameter groups, make sure to create corresponding or 8\.0\-compatible parameter groups\.
 Also make sure to specify those during the upgrade process\.

 **Important**
  If you specify any custom parameter group during the upgrade process, make sure to manually reboot the cluster after the upgrade finishes\.
 Doing so makes the cluster begin using your custom parameter settings\.

 ## Changes to cluster properties between Aurora MySQL versions<a name="AuroraMySQL.Upgrading.Attrs"></a>

-For MySQL 5\.6\-compatible clusters, the value that you use for the `engine` parameter in AWS CLI commands or RDS API operations is `aurora`\.
-For MySQL 5\.7–compatible or MySQL 8\.0–compatible clusters, the corresponding value is `aurora-mysql`\.
-When you upgrade from Aurora MySQL version 1 to version 2 or version 3, make sure to change any applications or scripts that you use to set up or manage Aurora MySQL clusters and DB instances\.
+When you upgrade from Aurora MySQL version 2 to version 3, make sure to check any applications or scripts that you use to set up or manage Aurora MySQL clusters and DB instances\.

-Also, change your code that manipulates parameter groups to account for the fact that the default parameter group names are different for 5\.6\-, 5\.7\-, and 8\.0\-compatible clusters\.
-The default parameter group name for Aurora MySQL version 1 clusters is `default.aurora5.6`\.
-The corresponding parameter group names for Aurora MySQL version 2 and 3 clusters are `default.aurora-mysql5.7` and `default.aurora-mysql8.0`\.
+Also, change your code that manipulates parameter groups to account for the fact that the default parameter group names are different for 5\.7\- and 8\.0\-compatible clusters\.
+The default parameter group names for Aurora MySQL version 2 and 3 clusters are `default.aurora-mysql5.7` and `default.aurora-mysql8.0`, respectively\.

 For example, you might have code like the following that applies to your cluster before an upgrade\.

 ```
-# Add a new DB instance to a MySQL 5.6–compatible cluster.
-aws rds create-db-instance --db-instance-identifier instance-2020-04-28-6889 --db-cluster-identifier cluster-2020-04-28-2690 \
-  --db-instance-class db.t2.small --engine aurora --region us-east-1

-# Find the Aurora MySQL v1.x versions available for minor version upgrades and patching.
-aws rds describe-orderable-db-instance-options --engine aurora --region us-east-1 \
-  --query 'OrderableDBInstanceOptions[].{EngineVersion:EngineVersion}' --output text

-# Check the default parameter values for MySQL 5.6–compatible clusters.
+# Check the default parameter values for MySQL 5.7–compatible clusters.
-aws rds describe-db-parameters --db-parameter-group-name default.aurora5.6 --region us-east-1
+aws rds describe-db-parameters --db-parameter-group-name default.aurora-mysql5.7 --region us-east-1
 ```

  After upgrading the major version of the cluster, modify that code as follows\.

 ```
-# Add a new DB instance to a MySQL 5.7–compatible cluster.
-aws rds create-db-instance --db-instance-identifier instance-2020-04-28-3333 --db-cluster-identifier cluster-2020-04-28-2690 \
-  --db-instance-class db.t2.small --engine aurora-mysql --region us-east-1

-# Find the Aurora MySQL v2.x versions available for minor version upgrades and patching.
-aws rds describe-orderable-db-instance-options --engine aurora-mysql --region us-east-1 \
-  --query 'OrderableDBInstanceOptions[].{EngineVersion:EngineVersion}' --output text

-# Check the default parameter values for MySQL 5.7–compatible clusters.
+# Check the default parameter values for MySQL 8.0–compatible clusters.
-aws rds describe-db-parameters --db-parameter-group-name default.aurora-mysql5.7 --region us-east-1
+aws rds describe-db-parameters --db-parameter-group-name default.aurora-mysql8.0 --region us-east-1
 ```

 ## In\-place major upgrades for global databases<a name="AuroraMySQL.Upgrading.GlobalDB"></a>